-For nearly fifty years David Ainley's paintings have involved approaches in which changing states and 'histories' have been significant concerns.
+For over fifty years David Ainley's paintings and drawings have involved approaches in which changing states and 'histories' have been significant concerns.
+He is now best known for subtle and intense work arising from his researches into the representation of human labour that shapes landscapes and an associated critical engagement with the nature of abstraction.
 In the 1960s studies of processes of plant growth influenced biomorphic images which The Guardian noted for their 'poetic intensity', 'invariably imaginative, non-repetitive, and unpredictable'.
 The systems method he developed in the 1970s evolved from an engagement with the 'Game of Life' devised by the mathematician John Horton Conway, then at Cambridge.
 A reviewer at this time wrote of Ainley as 'an artist of intense concentration and intelligence'.
 Whilst having characteristics of some abstract painting these and subsequent works have strong metaphorical content arising, in part, from the artist's engagement with the lengthy procedures involved in their making.
-Since 1995 his work has been concerned with a distillation of ideas and experiences concerning landscape and labour, informed by research into mining and quarrying in Derbyshire, Cornwall and the North Pennines.
+Since 1995 his work has been concerned with a distillation of ideas and experiences concerning landscape and labour, informed by research into mining and quarrying in his native Derbyshire, Cornwall and the North Pennines.
+Increasingly he is interested in the labour involved at sites across the world where difficult-to-mine rare earths are sought.
 Ainley's paintings and drawings initially strike many viewers as minimalist but on closer investigation their complexity reveals itself.
 Arising from an ongoing exploration of ways in which the materials and structures of painting and drawing may be infused with referential and expressive content, these intense and subtly beautiful works recast conventions in the representation of landscape and heritage.
 Rather than adopting a traditional approach in which, in the artist's view, the aestheticization of landscape as scenery has contributed to a disregard for human endeavour that has shaped our world, and without depicting figures or rekindling social realism, David Ainley sees himself as '(re)figuring landscape' through ambitious painting practices.
-His art is informed by interests in experimental classical music, poetry, mining history and cultural geography.
+His art is informed by interests in minimalist classical music, improvisation in jazz, poetry, mining history and cultural geography.
 These slow paintings and drawings are at odds with the expectations and perceptions of seekers of instant visual gratification and sound-bites.

 CV & Education

-Selected Solo Exhibitions 2012 - 'Encounters': David Ainley Paintings, Southwell Minster, Nottinghamshire 2011 - 'Lie of the Land': David Ainley Paintings & Drawings, New Court Gallery, Repton 2010 - 'Reservoirs of Darkness': David Ainley Paintings & Drawings, Wallner Gallery, Lakeside Arts Centre, Nottingham 1966 - David Ainley: Recent Paintings, Ikon Gallery, Birmingham Selected Group Exhibitions 2013 'The Discipline of Painting' (with Trevor Sutton, Katrina Blannin, Luke Frost, Dan Roach, Andrew Parkinson, Lauri Hopkins, curated by David Manley), 'Excavations & Estuaries' (with Judith Tucker, Harriet Tarlo, Susan Derges, David Walker-Barker, curated by Linda Ingham), 2012 - ING Discerning Eye 2012 (Shows curated by Doris Lockhart, Albert Irvin & Gerald Walker), Mall Galleries, London, 2005 - Jerwood Drawing Prize 2005 (3 works selected) Jerwood Space, London (& tour) and Jerwood Drawing Prize 2002 (Cheltenham & tour).
+Selected Solo Exhibitions 2017 'Extractive Industry: New Drawings by David Ainley', Westminster Art Reference Library, London - 2012 - 'Encounters': David Ainley Paintings, Southwell Minster, Nottinghamshire 2011 - 'Lie of the Land': David Ainley Paintings & Drawings, New Court Gallery, Repton 2010 - 'Reservoirs of Darkness': David Ainley Paintings & Drawings, Wallner Gallery, Lakeside Arts Centre, Nottingham 1966 - David Ainley: Recent Paintings, Ikon Gallery, Birmingham Selected Group Exhibitions 2017 Contemporary Masters from Britain, Yantai Art Museum, China, then Jiangsu Arts and Crafts Museum and Jiangsu Art Museum, Nanjing,and Tianjin Academy of Fine Arts Museum, Tianjin; 2016 'Precious Little', Harrington Mill Studios, Nottingham then Art-Athina, Athens; 2015 Stations of the Cross, Brentwood Cathedral then SE9 Container Gallery, London; 2015 Contemporary British Watercolours, Maidstone Museum and Bentlif Art Gallery, then the Oriel Gallery, Antrim Castle, Antrim and Burton Art Gallery and Museum, Bideford, Devon; 2014-15 @PaintBritain, Ipswich Art School Gallery, Ipswich; 2014 Contemporary British Painting, Huddersfield Art Gallery; 2013 'The Discipline of Painting' (with Trevor Sutton, Katrina Blannin, Luke Frost, Dan Roach, Andrew Parkinson, Lauri Hopkins, curated by David Manley), 'Excavations & Estuaries' (with Judith Tucker, Harriet Tarlo, Susan Derges, David Walker-Barker, curated by Linda Ingham), 2012 - ING Discerning Eye 2012 (Shows curated by Doris Lockhart, Albert Irvin & Gerald Walker), Mall Galleries, London, 2005 - Jerwood Drawing Prize 2005 (3 works selected) Jerwood Space, London (& tour) and Jerwood Drawing Prize 2002 (Cheltenham & tour).
 Winner of the Derby City Open Exhibition 2004 with the painting 'Landscape Issues: Dark Prospect'.

 From 2001 to 2005 David Ainley was engaged by Winsor & Newton to lecture on materials and techniques in the practice of painting in over 25 Fine Art Departments in Universities and Colleges.
-He was an active member of the Midland Group, Nottingham (founder member of The Midland Art and Community Centre Ltd) and of the Derby Group.
+He was an active member of the Midland Group, Nottingham (founder member of The Midland Art and Community Centre Ltd) and of the Derby Group and is now a member of Contemporary British Painting.
 He has a biographical entry in Buckman, D. (2006) Dictionary of Artists in Britain since 1945 (Vol. 1) Bristol: Art Dictionaries Ltd., and in Fineran, J (2003) An Illustrated Who’s Who of Artists in Derbyshire.